 Also, if you decide to short a stock – either traditionally via a broker or with derivative products – you would be open to an unlimited downside potential.
 As, in theory, there is no limited to how much the share price could rise by.

-At IG, our clients can choose to speculate on the price of an underlying share, by trading share CFDs.
+To speculate on the price of an underlying share, you can use derivative products such as CFDs and spread bets.
 Before you start to trade shares, it is important to understand both the benefits of using these products, and the risks associated with them.

-Once you feel you have a grasp on how CFDs work, you can start to trade shares by opening a live account with IG.
+Once you feel you have a grasp on how CFDs and spread bets work, you can start to trade shares by opening a live account with IG.
 Alternatively, you could open a demo account to practise trading shares in a risk-free environment first.